Posted - September 19, 2011 | Updated : August 27, 2015

 Not that Tony Harris' art doesn't merit its own mention.
 Harris quit a job pumping gas and went back home searching for what he really wanted to do.
 What he really wanted to do was art.
 Long story short, he went out and took painting lessons and eventually ended up in comics.
 The result of those painting lessons can be seen by the beautifully painted covers of each of these six issues.

-As we go through each issue, we'll focus on select panels from Harris as well as Robinson's writing.
+As we go through the story, we'll focus on select panels from Harris as well as Robinson's writing.

 Don't believe me?
 Let me prove it to you . . .